SigNoz/signoz.io/docs/userguide/send_logs_http.md

 id: send_logs_http.md
 ---

-You can send your logs to signoz over HTTP.
+You can send your logs to SigNoz over HTTP.

 The paylod is an array of json logs.
 It follows the same structure as [OTEL Logs Data Model](https://opentelemetry.io/docs/specs/otel/logs/data-model/), here is how the payload looks like.
 ```